 A housing society has various advantages to reside in.
-From the beautiful lawns, clubhouse, swimming pool, community center and other amenities to avail from, one can easily have a fulfilling living experience.
-For families with children, the respect for community living is an added thing that they can learn while growing up.
+From the beautiful lawns, clubhouse, swimming pool, community center, and other amenities to avail from, one can easily have a fulfilling living experience.
+For families with children, respect for community living is an added thing that they can learn while growing up.
 Moreover, a deep-rooted sense of neighborhood and communal love nurtures among the people residing in a housing society.

 However, there are several responsibilities and tasks one must be aware of whilst discussing the maintenance of a housing society.
 The maintenance duties and charges are calculated based on a number of criteria.